hdmckay/bizlibsearch-owen/README.md

 ## Option 3 — Copy-paste prompt (zero setup)

 Open **[`copy-paste-prompt.md`](copy-paste-prompt.md)**, copy the boxed text into a new Claude chat (regular app or web is fine — no plugin or skill needed), and add your topic on the last line.
-Save the box to reuse it in future chats.
+Save it as a skill to reuse it in future chats.

 The prompt carries a trimmed database list so it fits in one paste; the plugin and skill options carry the full verified catalog.